yckao/go-dataloader/README.md

 func main() {
     ctx := context.Background()

+    // context is the dataloader belong to
+    // first generics type is the type of key
+    // second generics type is the type of value
+    // third generics type is cache key
-    loader := dataloader.New[string, *ExampleData, string](ctx, batchLoadFn)
+    // user can provide custom cache function to map orignal key to other loader := dataloader.New[string, *ExampleData, string](ctx, batchLoadFn)

-    thunk := loader.Load(ctx, "World")
+    // load is a synchronize function return a promise like thunk thunk := loader.Load(ctx, "World")

-    val, err := thunk.Get(ctx)
+    // get will wait until thunk value or error is set val, err := thunk.Get(ctx)

     fmt.Printf("value: %v, err: %v\n", val, err)
 }
 ```